indiehack/ideas/README.md

-got an idea what we should do ? submit a PR :)
+got an idea about what we should do ? submit a PR :)

 i suggest we have 1 .md per project